Botche/countries-api-use-case-1/README.md

     2. Pass 200 to populationAsMillions parameter
     3. Pass "descend" to sort parameter
     4. Pass 1 to numberOfRecords
-    5. The result is all countries that have united in their common name and have less than 200 millions.
+    5. The result is all countries that have united in their common name and have less than 200 million.
 Sorted by descending common name.
 Limited to only 1 result.